Juan-V-Tech/roller-coaster-loop/README.md

-Rollercoaster Loop Simulation
-This project simulates a rollercoaster loop and graphs the normal force and energies experienced by a cart as it moves along the track.
+Rollercoaster Loop Simulation with Real Time Graphs This Vpython project simulates a rollercoaster loop and graphs the normal force and energies experienced by a cart as it moves along the track.

 Requirements
 - Anaconda Python (optional but recommended for easy environment setup) Available: https://www.anaconda.com/download